An anisotropic viscoplasticity model for shale based on layered microstructure homogenization: Formulation

 where $\strain_{\rm v}^{\vpl} := \tr(\tstrain^{\vpl})$ is the volumetric part of the viscoplastic strain.
 As standard in the Modified Cam-Clay model, the plastic flow will be assumed to be associative.

-The extension of this model to Duvaut--Lions viscoplasticity is carried out through the rate equations
+The extension of this model to Duvaut--Lions viscoplasticity is carried out through the rate equations~\cite{Simo1988}

+where the bar denotes the inviscid part of a quantity calculated by closest-point projection onto the rate-independent yield surface.
+Note that while Eq.~\eqref{eq:dv-stress-rate} is general for any plasticity model, Eq.~\eqref{eq:dv-hardening-rate-v0} is a particular case of the rate equation for internal variables~\cite{Simo1988} specialized to the Modified Cam-Clay model.
+Substituting Eq.~\eqref{eq:mcc-hardening} into Eq.~\eqref{eq:dv-hardening-rate-v0} gives

-where $\tau$ is a relaxation time parameter, and the bar denotes the inviscid part of a quantity calculated by closest-point projection onto the rate-independent yield surface.
-The relaxation time may be considered a constant or a function of other quantities as described in Simo \etal~\cite{Simo1988}.
+Also, $\tau$ is a relaxation time parameter, which may be considered a constant or a function of other quantities as described in Simo \etal~\cite{Simo1988}.
 In the context of isotropic Perzyna-type viscoplastic modeling of shale, Haghighat \etal~\cite{Haghighat2020} have proposed an exponential relationship between the viscosity coefficient and the volumetric viscoplastic strain $\strain_{\rm v}^{\vpl}$.
 Adapting this relationship to Duvaut--Lions viscoplasticity, we consider the following form:

 Here, $\tau_{0}$ is the initial relaxation time, and $\zeta$ is a parameter determining the rate of evolution of the relaxation parameter.